 But GDPR doesn’t just apply to businesses operating within the European Union.
 It also affects companies doing business with or analysing the behaviours of EU citizens.

-With the deadline for GDPR fast approaching, it’s essential to make sure your business is compliant.
+It’s essential to make sure your business is compliant.
 Those who fail to adhere to new GDPR guidelines face fines of up to €20 million or 4% of their global annual turnover – whichever is higher.

-Carry out early assessment of how GDPR will affect your business, and you’ll be well placed to create a plan of what you need to do to become compliant.
+Carry out an assessment of how GDPR will affect your business, and you’ll be well placed to create a plan of what you need to do to become compliant.
 You’ll need to determine whether you or your partners handle data from EU citizens, and whether you intend to do business within the EU, or employ EU workers in the future.

 Tackle it as a business